FreeCAD/FreeCAD-documentation/wiki/FEM_EquationDeformation.md

 ## Description

-This equation describes the nonlinear elastic deformation of rigid bodies.
+This equation describes the nonlinear elastic deformation of solid bodies.

 For info about the math of the equation, see the [Elmer models manual](http://www.elmerfem.org/blog/documentation/), section *Finite Elasticity*.